 The District participates in state employee pensions plans, PERS and STRS, and both are underfunded.
-The District's proportionate share of the liability is reported in the Statement of Net Position as of June 30, 2018.
+The District's proportionate share of the liability is reported in the Statement of Net Position as of June 30, 2019.
 The amount of the liability is material to the financial position of the District.
-To address the underfunding issues, the pension plans continue to raise employer rates in future years and the increased costs are significant.
+To address the underfunding issues, the pension plans received a one-time funding allocation from the 2019-20 State Budget and continue to raise employer rates in future years.
+The projected increased pension costs to school employers remain a significant fiscal factor.

 Enrollment can fluctuate due to factors such as population growth, competition from private, parochial, inter-district transfers in or out, economic conditions and housing values.
 Losses in enrollment will cause a school district to lose operating revenues without necessarily permitting the district to make adjustments in fixed operating costs.

-All of these factors were considered in preparing the District's budget for the 2018-19 fiscal year.
+All of these factors were considered in preparing the District's budget for the 2019-20 fiscal year.